tanby-dynamics/partsbin/index.md

     </p>
 </aside>

+**If you are upgrading from version 0.8 or below, the internal port the partsbin listens to changed to 8080.
+Update your `docker-compose.yml` file following the [installation guide](/installation-guide).**

 **If you are upgrading from version 0.7 or below, you will need to [reindex your parts and equipment manually](/posts/2023-04-30-release-0.8)**

 Attention all hobbyist hardware hackers and engineers!
 Are you tired of sifting through piles of disorganised electronic components and struggling to keep track of what you have?
 Look no further!